bkomuves/plonky2-verifier/README.md

 Note: It's deliberately not a goal for this verifier to be efficient; instead we try to focus on simplicity.

+This code can be a bit ugly at some places.
+There is a reason for that, namely, that the semantics we have to emulate, are _somewhat idiosyncratic_...

 ### Implementation status